R B Nordick Foundation

 1. Clear evangelical mission focus: Every documented grant recipient is explicitly focused on Christian evangelism, church planting, or Bible translation

-2. International reach: Strong preference for organizations working in regions with little or no Christian presence
+2. International reach: Strong preference for organisations working in regions with little or no Christian presence

-3. Indigenous leadership development: Support for organizations that develop local Christian leaders rather than maintaining permanent American missionary presence
+3. Indigenous leadership development: Support for organisations that develop local Christian leaders rather than maintaining permanent American missionary presence

-4. Established track record: All recent recipients are well-established organizations with decades of history
+4. Established track record: All recent recipients are well-established organisations with decades of history

 5. General support approach: The foundation provides unrestricted "general support" grants rather than project-specific funding

-6. Multi-state or international scope: No grants to purely local or regional organizations
+6. Multi-state or international scope: No grants to purely local or regional organisations

 • Long-standing presence in international missions